justinvos/ECON151G/ECON151G_Notes.md

 **Elastic demand** is when a given a change in price causes a proportionally greater change in the quantity demanded.

+**Unit elastic demand** is when a given change in price causes an exactly proportional change in the quantity demanded.

 **Inelastic demand** is when a given a change in price causes a proportionally lesser change in the quantity demanded.

 ### Supply